nakamasato/kubernetes-training/autoscaler/hpa/custom-metrics/README.md

 ## 6. Create HPA with custom metrics

-1. Collects metrics from your applications.
-(Prometheus)
+1. Collect metrics from your applications.
+(Already done by Prometheus)
-1. Extends the Kubernetes custom metrics API with the metrics. (https://github.com/kubernetes-sigs/prometheus-adapter)
+1. Extend the Kubernetes custom metrics API with the metrics. (https://github.com/kubernetes-sigs/prometheus-adapter)

     Generate secrets